praveenddpl/plivo_assignment/README.md

 To send message from source number to destination number, please put the account credentials in message.py, and mention src,dst numbers, text to send in testing_msg.py.
-Run testing_msg.py to get the results
+Run testing_msg.py to get the results.